SandraSchaftner/orkg_property_extraction_using_gpt-3.5/README.md

 ### Automated ORKG Properties Extraction and Evaluation Using GPT-3.5-Turbo

-This Python script processes research problem descriptions from scientific publications to extract and evaluate properties using the Large Language Model (LLM) GPT-3.5-Turbo.
+This repository contains the Python script developed as part of the study "Evaluating improvements on using Large Language Models (LLMs) for property extraction in the Open Research Knowledge Graph (ORKG)".
+The Python script processes research problem descriptions from scientific publications to extract and evaluate properties using GPT-3.5-Turbo.
 It performs automated extraction, evaluation, and matching of the extracted properties to ORKG properties retrieved via the ORKG API.

 ## Features